-The Seniors Health & Wellness Program is intended to help American Indian older adults stay healthy, and prevent or manage health conditions such as diabetes, heart disease/stroke and other conditions that disproportionately impact American Indians.
-The Seniors Health and Wellness Program functions as part of the Native FAN (Fitness and Nutrition) Program by focusing on the special needs of American Indian elders who are age 45 and up.
+The Seniors Health and Wellness program helps American Indian older adults stay healthy by working to prevent and/or manage health conditions such as diabetes, heart disease, stroke and other conditions that disproportionately impact American Indians.
+The Seniors Health and Wellness program functions as part of MAIC’s Native Fitness and Nutrition (FAN) program.

-The Elder’s Health and Wellness Program is guided by the Elder’s Advisory Council which meets monthly.
+The Seniors Health and Wellness Program is guided by the Elders Advisory Council, which meets monthly.

 - American Indians ages 45 and up.
 Individuals must be 55 and up to participate in Wisdom Steps.